VI-EPSCoR is a territorial program of the

-The Virgin Islands Experimental Program to Stimulate Competitive Research (VI-EPSCoR) was awarded $20,000,000 by the National Science Foundation to implement the project Mare Nostrum Caribbean: Stewardship through Strategic Research and Workforce Development.
+The Virgin Islands Established Program to Stimulate Competitive Research (VI-EPSCoR) was awarded $20,000,000 by the National Science Foundation to implement the project Mare Nostrum Caribbean: Stewardship through Strategic Research and Workforce Development.
 The project period is August, 2014 – July, 2019.

 This grant presents a unique opportunity to address the implications of climate change for insular social-ecological systems.
 Small island communities suffer from a suite of similar problems: limited natural resources, narrow economic base, emigration of young professionals seeking better economic opportunities, heavy reliance on outside entities for goods and services, and the ever-increasing threat of global climate change.

 In the U.S. Virgin Islands, similar to many Caribbean island nations, nearshore marine ecosystems, especially coral reefs, are key to its economic viability, but they are also especially vulnerable to both land and water-based human activities and oceanographic climatic disturbances.
 The USVI is in a prime position to conduct coral reef research that will synthesize knowledge about the various factors that control degradation, tolerance, and resilience of caribbean coral reef ecosystems so that the best management strategies and be identified.